publishpress/PublishPress-Checklists/readme.txt

 With the PublishPress Checklists plugin, you can require a maximum and minimum number of characters for the Excerpts in your WordPress content.
 If the Excerpt isn't the correct length, you can choose to show a warning, or prevent the post from being published.
 The Excerpt field is a very useful feature in WordPress.
 The Excerpt is an optional summary or description of the main content.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
-* You can enter choices for â€œMinâ€ and â€œMaxâ€.
+* You can enter choices for “Min” and “Max”.
 * If you enable the Excerpt option, it will be visible when you edit content.
 If your Excerpt text is not the correct length, this task will be marked in red in the sidebar.
 If your Excerpt text is the correct length, this task will be marked in green in the sidebar.

 [Read about choosing the number of characters in WordPress excerpts](https://publishpress.com/knowledge-base/number-of-characters-in-excerpt/)

 = Can I limit the number of internal links in WordPress posts? =

 With the PublishPress Checklists plugin, you can require a maximum and minimum number of internal links in your WordPress content.
 If the content does not have the correct number of internal links, you can choose to show a warning, or prevent the post from being published.
-We define â€œinternal linksâ€ as any "a href" link to another page on your site.
+We define “internal links” as any "a href" link to another page on your site.
 Many sites want a large number of internal links because it can improve their site's search engine optimization.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
-* You can enter choices for â€œMinâ€ and â€œMaxâ€.
+* You can enter choices for “Min” and “Max”.
 * If you enable this internal links option, it will be visible when you edit content.
 If you do not have the correct number of internal links, this task will be marked in red in the sidebar.
 If you do have the correct number of internal links, this task will be marked in green in the sidebar.

 [Read about choosing the number of internal links in WordPress excerpts](https://publishpress.com/knowledge-base/number-of-internal-links-in-content/)

 = Can I limit the number of external links in WordPress posts? =

 With the PublishPress Checklists plugin, you can require a maximum and minimum number of external links in your WordPress content.
 If the content does not have the correct number of external links, you can choose to show a warning, or prevent the post from being published.
-We define â€œexternal linksâ€ as any "a href" link to URL on another website.
+We define “external links” as any "a href" link to URL on another website.
 Many sites want to prevent a large number of external links because it can harm their site's search engine optimization.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
-* You can enter choices for â€œMinâ€ and â€œMaxâ€.
+* You can enter choices for “Min” and “Max”.
 * If you enable this external links option, it will be visible when you edit content.
 If you do not have the correct number of external links, this task will be marked in red in the sidebar.
 If you do have the correct number of external links, this task will be marked in green in the sidebar.

 [Read about choosing the number of external links in WordPress excerpts](https://publishpress.com/knowledge-base/number-of-external-links-in-content/)